yag-im/.github/profile/README.md

 installers often lack quality.
 Because it relies on native components, it is limited to Linux OS.
 Even on Linux, launching a game can be quite the challenge due to OS dependencies across different Linux distributions.

-[retro-exo]](https://www.retro-exo.com/) is an impressive collection of games spanning various genres and years.
+[retro-exo](https://www.retro-exo.com/) is an impressive collection of games spanning various genres and years.
 However, it lacks community support for adding new installers and primarily supports local execution in a Windows environment, with some Linux compatibility.
 The `yag.im` project has ported many games from exo, which can be found by searching e.g. the `exoscummvm` keyword in the [ports](https://github.com/yag-im/ports) collection.

+[LaunchBox](https://www.launchbox-app.com/) includes automated import processes for modern Steam games and GOG classics, ROM files, MS-DOS games, and more.
+LaunchBox is like Lutris but with a more commercial, polished approach—prioritizing UI, ease of use, and a more refined experience.
+Windows-based but there is an Android version as well.

 Many "Wine wrappers" are designed to work with a single runner (Wine) and offer limited support across different platforms.